 1. Archie Brothers Cirque Electrique

-2. Skyline Drive In Blacktown
+2. Skyline Drive in Blacktown

 Taking the kids to see a movie is always fun but why not try a drive in movie?
 Skyline Drive In has a retro diner serving hot chips, ice cream and frozen cokes.
 Their waitresses and waiters are even dressed in 60s-themed uniforms to add to the fun.
 Enjoy a quick bite to eat before hitting up the candy bar and tuning in the radio for a movie in the car.
 If you have a car that allows for a bit of leg room, make sure you empty it out and reverse the car to the screen so you can all huddle in the boot together.

-3. Trees Adventure
+3. Treetops Adventure

 5. iFly